Pepeha Stories

 Appreciate the importance of respecting Māori customs and traditions.

 Perfect for schools, teachers, parents, families, whānau, institutions, charities, government organisations, international visitors, and anyone seeking a deeper understanding of Māori culture.
-Toko and His Pepeha Troubles is an essential resource for learning how to introduce yourself in a way that is authentic, appropriate, and culturally grounded.
+Toko and The Pepeha Pathways are essential resources for learning how to introduce yourself in a way that is authentic, appropriate, and culturally grounded.

 GLOSSARY OF IMPORTANT TERMS